goatmatics/DataDrivenNepal/polls-config.md

 ## Poll 5: Interim Government
 **Category:** Interim Government
-**Question:** What should be the top priority for the interim government in the next 6 months?
+**Question:** What should be the top priority for the interim government over the next 6 months, aside from fulfilling the election mandate?

 **Options:**
 - Transparent investigations and prosecutions for protest-related deaths and police excesses.
 (25%)